brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-04-parsimonyselfconsistency.md

 The _Principle of Parsimony_ states that an intelligent system should identify and represent low-dimensional structures in high-dimensional sensory data in the most compact and structured way.
 This notion has deep roots in information theory and neuroscience, where the brain is hypothesized to encode sensory inputs efficiently through structured, sparse representations.
 In mathematical terms, the principle of parsimony is about **seeking compact, structured, and maximally independent representations** of data.
 The authors introduce **Linear Discriminative Representations (LDR)** as a way to achieve this goal.
 The idea is to map complex, high-dmensional sensory data onto _low dimensional, independent subspaces_, capturing the essential information while filtering out redundancies.

 For example, in vision, raw pixel data is inherently high-dimensional, but meaningful objects and features exist in much lower-dimensional manifolds.
 By enforcing parsimony, a learning system can extract **minimal but sufficient** representatiosn that generalize well to new inputs.
 This perspective aligns with classical information theory, which seeks optimal compression while preserving necessary details.
+The mathematical foundation of this principle relies on _Rate Reduction Theory_:

+$$\Delta R = R(Z) - R_c(Z)$$

+where $$R(Z)$$ represents the total "information volume" of all features, $$R_c(Z)$$ represents the average "information volume" of all individual classes, and the goal is to maximize $$\Delta R$$ ensuring discriminative and structured representations.
+This optimization strategy naturally leads to deep networks that learn efficient, compact and robust representations -- a stark contrast to brute-force over-parameterized models that rely on excessive data and computation.

 ## Self Consistency: Ensuring Reliable and Adaptive Learning